magda-io/magda-config/existing-k8s.md

 3. `git clone` it to your local machine open a terminal in the directory

+4. Install [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator) to your cluster (as per [instructions here](https://github.com/magda-io/magda/blob/master/docs/docs/building-and-running.md#install-kubernetes-replicator)) if you haven't done so.

-4. Look at config.yaml and make sure to customise the uncommented lines.
+5. Look at config.yaml and make sure to customise the uncommented lines.
 Everything else can be left as default for now.

-5. Run the create secrets script in a command line and follow the prompts
+6. Run the create secrets script in a command line and follow the prompts
 ```bash
     ./create-secrets/index-linux
     # OR